Around the Region:

 History of Regional Campuses

-One distinguishing feature of this arrangement is that it builds upon the existing partnership that OU-C and Berger Health System have formed to serve the region.
 OU-C and Berger Health System, along with Circleville City Schools, have been in a collaborative arrangement since 2003 that allows area residents to earn an associate nursing degree from OU-C while taking classes at Berger Health System and Circleville High School.
-This program currently enrolls approximately 40 students.
+The Teays Valley partnership allows for use of space that better accommodates the popular program that currently enrolls approximately 40 students and continues to provide access to Pickaway County residents.